-What We Do: The Office of Regional Counsel (ORC) represents the Region in a wide variety of legal matters, including civil and administrative cases, regulatory and permit actions, government contracts, and employment matters.
+What We Do: The Office of Regional Council (ORC) represents the Region in a wide variety of legal matters, including civil and administrative cases, regulatory and permit actions, government contracts, and employment matters.
 Often working with the Justice Department, EPA headquarters, and state environmental agency lawyers, this office assists in the enforcement of federal air, water, hazardous waste, toxics and pesticides laws throughout the Region.
 The office also manages the Freedom of Information (FOIA) response process.
-Criminal enforcement counsel assists U.S. Attorneys' offices in prosecuting environmental crimes.
+Criminal enforcement council assists U.S. Attorneys' offices in prosecuting environmental crimes.

-Acting Director: Pat Evangelista
+Director: Pat Evangelista

 What We Do: The Superfund and Emergency Management Division (SEMD) implements the Comprehensive Environmental Response Compensation and Liability Act (CERCLA); Section 311 of the Clean Water Act (CWA); Emergency Planning and Community Right-to-Know Act (EPCRA); the National Oil and Hazardous Substance Pollution Contingency Plan (the National Contingency Plan or NCP) and the National Response Plan; and Superfund enforcement and cost recovery support.